 Distribution of dividends must be effected within one month from the date the shareholders' resolution or the Board of Directors' resolution was passed as relevant.
 Notice of distribution of dividends must be sent to all shareholders and published in a newspaper.

-The dividend payment of the Company between 2017 and 2021 are illustrated below:
+The dividend payments of the Company between 2018 and 2022 are illustrated below: